 Windows always overwrites the MBR and will always set a newly installed version of Windows as the default operating system.

-• Windows 10 update practices
+programs) of the Windows 10 update notification

 Microsoft's EULA , section 2, "Your Content", grants "Microsoft a worldwide and royalty-free intellectual property license to use Your Content, for example, to make copies of, retain, transmit, reformat, display, and distribute"